 One reason I was able to get so deep into debt was that I didn’t track where my money went.
 It was like a black box.
 I just spent to my credit limit.
 Once I started tracking my spending in Quicken, problem spots became obvious.
 By tracking every penny I spent, I had a clear idea of how much I was actually earning and spending, not just vague guesses.
-(If I were starting now, I might use a web-based tool like Wesabe or Mint or Yodlee or Quicken Online.)
+(If I were starting now, I might use a web-based tool like Mint or Quicken Online.)

 I tried to pay high-interest debt first